MRHub13/DSS-Capstone-Project/README.md

 ## Introduction

-Course repository for the Data Science Specialization Capstone offered through Coursera from Johns Hopkins University.
+This is Capstone Project repository of Data Science Specialization series of courses held Johns Hopkins University through Coursera.

 ### Course Dataset

-The training data set listed below will be used to get started and will be the basis for most of the capstone.
+The training data set listed below has been used as the basis for the most of the capstone.

 * [Capstone Dataset](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip)

 ### Milestone Report

 Week 2 of the Data Science Capstone project covers *Exploratory Data Analysis* and *Modeling*.
-The goal is to develop an understanding of the various statistical properties of the data set that can be later used when building the prediction model for the final data product.
+The goal has been to develop an understanding of the various statistical properties of the data set that can be later used when building the prediction model for the final data product.

-At the end of week 2, students are asked to create a Milestone Report that includes a description of the major features of the training data based on our exploratory data analysis and to summarize our plans for creating the text predictive model.
+At the end of week 2, students have been asked to create a Milestone Report that includes a description of the major features of the training data based on their exploratory data analysis and to summarize their plans for creating the text predictive model.

 ##### Links